Window insulation and double glazing

 One obvious measure is to replace windows and doors, including frames, with double or triple glazing.
 This reduces heat loss through the windows and resolves any issues with draughts as well.
 This can be expensive, especially if you get the whole house done.

-According to the Energy Saving Trust, a set of A-rated double glazed windows for a semi-detached house will typically cost around £15,000.
+According to the Energy Saving Trust, a set of A-rated double-glazed windows for a semi-detached house will typically cost around £12,000.
 However, along with making your home more comfortable, it could save you up to £140 a year on your energy bills.

 How does double glazing work?

-Having a deeper and accessible cavity of up to 100mm or more can sometimes be an option - the larger gap protects against external noise such as aircraft and traffic, and some suppliers offer triple glazing sealed units.
+Some homes might have the option of getting double glazing with a deeper cavity of up to 100mm or more.
+The larger gap protects against external noise such as aircraft and traffic.
+Some suppliers also offer triple glazing sealed units.

 What types of window frame are available?